The PowerPC Architecture is specified by the following documents:

 Rationale: Implementation-supplied base libraries may use the system call interface but applications must not assume any particular operating system or kernel version is present.

-An implementation must support the 32-bit computation mode as described in The PowerPC™ Microprocessor Family.
-Conforming applications shall not use instructions provided only for the 64-bit mode.
+An implementation must support the 64-bit computation mode as described in The PowerPC™ Microprocessor Family.

 Applications conforming to this specification must provide feedback to the user if a feature that is required for correct execution of the application is not present.
 Applications conforming to this specification should attempt to execute in a diminished capacity if a required feature is not present.